-Our firm is proving its strength and delivering successfully to clients in the current public health and economic shocks, said Group CFO Kirt Gardner at the Morgan Stanley Conference in March.
+Our firm is proving its strength and delivering successfully to clients in the current public health and economic shocks.

-Our key priorities are to safeguard the wellbeing of our employees, serve our clients and ensure operational continuity in the current situation, he said.
+Our key priorities are to safeguard the wellbeing of our employees, serve our clients and ensure operational continuity in the current situation.
 We are looking to use our resources to support individuals, Swiss businesses and our clients globally at this difficult time – all within our broader responsibility to stakeholders.

 Here's what you should know